-If you didn’t know her story, Clarissa Dunn would look like an average, 21-year old college student, but the truth is, she has worked extremely hard to get on the path of higher education.
+If you didn’t know her story, Clarissa Dunn would look like an average, 21-year old college student, but the truth is, she has worked extremely hard to get on the path to higher education.
 She dropped out of high school her freshman year after becoming pregnant.
 When she enrolled at The Excel Center®, Goodwill’s high school for adults, she had few transferable credits and was completely starting over.

 Clarissa dropped out of high school during her freshman year.
 She was pregnant with her daughter and knew she would need to focus and take care of her.
-Not long after, her brother recommended that she attend The Excel Center, a school that provides
+Not long after, her brother recommended that she attend The Excel Center, a school that provides a

 After hearing a guest speaker talk about the Associate Accelerated Program (ASAP) at Ivy Tech Community College, Clarissa set a new goal to earn an associate's degree.
 She expects to graduate from the program in one year.